Barcelona at a Glance

-The city's ideal location and stable economy are just two of the reasons for working in Barcelona.
+The city's ideal location and relatively stable economy are just two of the reasons for working in Barcelona.

-Without a doubt, expats working in Barcelona benefit from the city’s convenient location right on the Mediterranean Sea.
+Without a doubt, expats in Barcelona benefit from the city’s convenient location right by the Mediterranean Sea.
 Barcelona has in fact been a major hub for business and trade for centuries.
 Thus, expats with plans on working in Barcelona’s trading and manufacturing industries may have found just the right place.
 However, aside from the city’s traditional sectors, tourism and culture are also on the rise.
 After all, Barcelona is considered a major center for art, architecture, and design.

-Working in Barcelona: Key Sectors
+Barcelona’s Key Sectors

-Working in Barcelona: ICT Sector
+The ICT Sector

 The ICT sector is considered one of the major contributors to Barcelona’s economy.
 The sector combines IT and telecommunication with audiovisual systems which make up new ICT applications.
 The ICT sector is highly productive.
 With over 1,700 companies and 155 research institutes, Catalonia and particularly Barcelona make up a major ICT hub.
 Working in Barcelona’s ICT sector gives you a particular advantage as you benefit from social, commercial, institutional and educational programs in Barcelona.